Robert-Schwartz/SQL-Employee-Tracker/README.md

 # TODO:

-## update employee role
+## Update Employee
-- need to figure out how to bring in full employee names and ID's to
+- can't figure out function for this

 ## View all Employees
 - need to figure out how to join tables correctly to view all information.